-Target keeps sales momentum going during pandemic
+Target power through pandemic; sales growth explodes in 2020

-NEW YORK (AP) — Target extended its strong sales streak through the holiday quarter and grabbed business from rivals.
+NEW YORK (AP) — Target extended its strong streak through the holiday quarter and sales grew by more than $15 billion in a pandemic year, exceeding the company’s annual sales growth over the past 11 years combined.

+With the habits of millions altered because of the spread of COVID-19 in 2020, online sales last year surged by almost $10 billion and Target made it increasingly easy to shop.

 Fourth quarter profits soared 66%, the retailer reported Tuesday, and sales jumped 21%, both topping Wall Street expectations.